leweex95/textgenhub/README.md

 poetry install
 poetry run textgenhub --help

-# ChatGPT (attach-based method by default, --old for legacy puppeteer-based fallback)
+# ChatGPT (--old for legacy puppeteer-based fallback)
-poetry run textgenhub chatgpt --prompt "What day is it today?" poetry run textgenhub chatgpt --prompt "What day is it today?" --old
+poetry run textgenhub chatgpt --prompt "What day is it today?" poetry run textgenhub chatgpt --prompt "What day is it today?" --old  # deprecated, will be removed soon

 # DeepSeek (headless browser method)
 poetry run textgenhub deepseek --prompt "What day is it today?"